Skip to main content

 };

-1. Create the RMT device
+1. Creating RMT device

 led_strip_new_rmt_device(&strip_config, &rmt_config, &led_strip);